The Elementary Theory of the Frobenius Automorphisms

 \>{subsection} \<{subsection} {Description of the paper}

 \S 2 - 6 introduce a theory of difference schemes.
 As in algebraic geometry, they are obtained by gluing together basic schemes of the form $\spe A$, with $A$ a difference ring.
-The $\spe A$ are more general than difference varieties in that $A$ may have nilpotents, both in the usual sense, and elements $a$ such that $\si(a)=0$ while $a \neq 0$.
+The $\spe A$ are more general than difference varieties in that $A$ may have nonzero nilpotent elements $a$, both in the usual sense ($a^2=0$), and in the transformal sense, such as $\si(a)=0$.

 \S 2 develops the basic properties of a well-mixed difference ring.
 Any difference ring without zero-divisors, as well as any difference ring whose structure endomorphism is Frobenius, is well-mixed.
 Well-mixed rings admit a reasonable theory of localization; in particular, Proposition \ref{wm-localization} shows that a difference scheme based on well-mixed rings makes sense intrinsically, without including the generating difference rings explicitly in the data.